 AN INTRODUCTION TO ISLAM

 An Introduction to Islam (REL-275) is a comprehensive interdisciplinary introduction to Islam.
 Here we use the word Islam in its broadest sense, at once designating a religion, a civilization, a world culture, a human community, and a political entity.
 While the emphasis of this course is on the formative and classical phase of Islamic history, the course will move on a very wide canvas, covering the entire period from the rise of Islam in the seventh century down to the present day.
 The tools of analysis employed will be drawn from a multiplicity of disciplines: particularly from history, sociology, religious studies, and philosophy.

-This course has been developed for Thomas Edison State College by S. Nomanul Haq, Ph.D.
+This course has been developed for Thomas Edison State University by S. Nomanul Haq, Ph.D.
 Professor Haq is on the faculty of the University of Pennsylvania where he teaches graduate and undergraduate courses in Islamic Art and Culture and in Middle Eastern Studies.

 The course has six modules:

 - Constructing the Background, which gives students historical and cultural background for the development and expansion of Islam.

 - The Prophet Muhammad and the Koran, which summarizes theological aspects of Islam including the importance of the life of the Prophet Muhammad, the Koran, the Five Pillars of Islam, and other subjects.